mminhaz93/Frontend-CRUD-Design/README.md

 this.setState({ items });
 ```

-This one is pretty simple since it only needs to setup our initial state.
+This one is pretty simple since it only needs to set up our initial state.

 ### Create